LandmakTechnology/questions-answers/README.md

 + Collaborative Learning Environment
 + Industry-Standard Tools
 + Career Development
-+ Lifetime Access to Course Material, Retain access to course materials even after completion, allowing you to revisit and reinforce concepts as needed.
++ Access to Course Material, Retain access to course materials even after completion, allowing you to revisit and reinforce concepts as needed.
 + Latest Industry Trends
 + The Grace of God is at work in Landmark Technologies.
++
 ## Good news: http://mylandmarktech.com/success
 Landmark 100% job-oriented DevOps E. Degree Master Program with AWS, Linux, and Kubernetes, have trained and graduated Engineers from backgrounds including; University Professors,  Pharmacists, CPAs, ACCAs, CFAs, Lawyers, Accountants, Bankers, Entrepreneurs, Nurses, RN, CNAs, Drivers, Scrum Master, Factory workers, PSW, DSW, students, etc.
 ## For a more visual experience, consider subscribing to our YouTube channel.
 Explore our videos by visiting: https://www.youtube.com/channel/UCa98yMG9Sxtcyk61li3jPwQ